hasmithagunda123/ALL_INDIA_HACKATHON/contributing.md

 - Collect information about the bug:
     - Stack trace (Traceback)
     - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
-    - Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
+    - Version of the interpreter, compiler, SDK, runtime environment, and package manager, depending on what seems relevant.
     - Possibly your input and the output
     - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?

 #### How Do I Submit a Good Bug Report?

-> You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
+> You must never report security-related issues, vulnerabilities, or bugs including sensitive information to the issue tracker, or elsewhere in public.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: